scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 +++++++++++++++++++++++++++++++

 Matrix decomposition has been used in a variety of computer vision applications in recent years including analysis of facial features.
-It offers a another means of quantifying the features that describe the relationships between values in a 2D space and can be generalized to a variety of applications.
+It offers another means of quantifying the features that describe the relationships between values in a 2D space and can be generalized to a variety of applications.
 The key being that decomposition offers a powerful means of simultaneously evaluating the relationships of values in a 2 or higher dimensional space.
-In higher dimensional spaces, tensor decomposition is used, where tensors are a generalization of matrices.
+In higher dimensional spaces, tensor decomposition is used, where tensors are a generalization of matrices. [rabanser2017]
 Matrix decomposition can be described as a means of separating a matrix into several component matrices whose product would result in the original matrix.
 For example when solving a system of equations you might approach formulate